🐶 Free shipping on order over $75

 4. Introduce Variety

-You can also add Dog Sauce to make meals more exciting and provide extra nutrients!
+You can also add dog sauce to make meals more exciting and provide extra nutrients for them so they might start eating!
+Just remember to make the switch gradually over time.

 5. Create a Quiet Eating Space